San Marino in the Eurovision Song Contest 2019

-San Marino participated in the Eurovision Song Contest 2019, held in Tel Aviv, Israel.
+San Marino was represented at the Eurovision Song Contest 2019, held in Tel Aviv, Israel.
 The Sammarinese broadcaster San Marino RTV (SMRTV) confirmed that a second season of 1in360 would not take place to select the entry.
 In January 2019, they announced that Serhat had been internally selected to represent the nation in the contest with the song "Say Na Na Na", co-written by himself and Mary Susan Applegate.
 Serhat had previously represented San Marino in 2016 but failed to qualify for the final.
 To promote the entry, a music video for the song was released and Serhat made appearances at Eurovision parties in Amsterdam and Madrid in the lead up to the contest.
 San Marino performed last (17th) in the first semi-final of the Eurovision Song Contest 2019, held on 14 May 2019, and placed 8th, receiving 150 points.
 The entry qualified for the final held four days later, where the nation placed 19th with 77 points.
 This marked their best placing to this point and their second final qualification.